-- Where the entity operating the establishment is a corporate body or partnership or an individual owner who is not in day to day management of the establishment, in accordance with Regulation 26 of The Independent Health Care Regulations (Northern Ireland) 2005, arrangements are in place to ensure the registered person/nominated representative monitors the quality of services and undertakes an unannounced visit to the premises at least six monthly and produces a report of their findings (where appropriate). - There are arrangements in place for policies and procedures to be reviewed at least every three years. - Policies are centrally indexed, a date of implementation and planned review is recorded and they are retained in a manner which is easily accessible by staff. - Arrangements are in place in relation to medical governance in accordance with the GMC guidance document: Effective clinical governance for the medical profession: A handbook for organisations employing, contracting or overseeing the practice of doctors'. - Arrangements are in place to ensure that all surgical procedures are undertaken per the guidance and standards produced by The Royal College of Ophthalmologists.">The Royal College of Ophthalmologists. - Arrangements are in place to provide evidence of an appropriate review of risk assessments e.g. legionella, fire, Control of Substances Hazardous to Health (COSHH).
+- Where the entity operating the establishment is a corporate body or partnership or an individual owner who is not in day to day management of the establishment, in accordance with Regulation 26 of The Independent Health Care Regulations (Northern Ireland) 2005, arrangements are in place to ensure the registered person/nominated representative monitors the quality of services and undertakes an unannounced visit to the premises at least six monthly and produces a report of their findings (where appropriate). - There are arrangements in place for policies and procedures to be reviewed at least every three years. - Policies are centrally indexed, a date of implementation and planned review is recorded and they are retained in a manner which is easily accessible by staff. - Arrangements are in place in relation to medical governance in accordance with the GMC guidance document: Effective clinical governance for the medical profession: A handbook for organisations employing, contracting or overseeing the practice of doctors'. - Arrangements are in place to ensure that all surgical procedures are undertaken in line with the guidance and standards produced by the Royal College of Surgeons and National Institute for Health and Care Excellence (NICE) - Arrangements are in place to provide evidence of an appropriate review of risk assessments e.g. legionella, fire, Control of Substances Hazardous to Health (COSHH). - Arrangements are in place to show how information is fed into the PHIN